Skip to content

 The construction of the Citadel was ordered by the Kurdish Ayyubid ruler Saladin between 1176 and 1183 as a fortification to protect the city from Crusaders and to become the location from which the government ruled the country.

-To do so, they also proceeded to build a 20-kilometre wall that would surround both Cairo and the former capital, Fustat, with the Citadel in the centre.
-While the Citadel was completed in 1183–1184, the wall’s construction continued long after Saladin’s death and appears to not have been completed.
+They also built a 20-kilometre wall surrounding Cairo and the former capital, Fustat, with the Citadel in the centre.
+While the Citadel was completed in 1183–1184, the wall’s construction continued long after Saladin’s death and appears not to have been completed.

-Most of the structure of the Citadel is made with limestone.
-Bab al-Mudarraj is the only original gate that has survived till today.
-It can be found within the walls of the Northern Enclosure, which nowadays lies between the Harem Palace (National Military Museum) and the newer Bab al-Jadid gate (New Gate).
-It was originally the main gate of the Citadel, and its name comes from the stone steps (darraj) that led up to it from the path that connected the Citadel to the city below.
-On this particular gate, a foundation inscription was discovered which specifies the date of completion of the Citadel to the years 1183-1184.
+Most of the structure of the Citadel is made of limestone.
+Bab al-Mudarraj is the only original gate that has survived to this day.
+It can be found within the walls of the Northern Enclosure, which nowadays lies between the Harem Palace (National Military Museum) and the newer Bab al-Jadid Gate (New Gate).
+It was initially the Citadel’s main gate, and its name comes from the stone steps (darraj) that led up to it from the path that connected the Citadel to the city below.
+On this particular gate, a foundation inscription was discovered that specifies the completion date of the Citadel as 1183-1184.

-Saladin’s successors continued to add to the construction of the Citadel in one way or another including Sultan al-‘Adil, Saladin’s brother and successor, who reigned from 1200 to 1218, and it was probably finished under the reign of al-Kamil (1218-1238).
+Saladin’s successors, including Sultan al-‘Adil, Saladin’s brother and successor, who reigned from 1200 to 1218, continued to add to the citadel’s construction in one way or another.
+It was probably finished under the reign of al-Kamil (1218-1238).

-The rounded towers in the Northern Enclosure date back to Saladin’s era, while the large rectangular towers date to al-Adil’s reign.
-The two round towers are known as Burj al-Ramla (“Tower of Sand”) and Burj al-Hadid (“Tower of Iron”) and they date back to Saladin’s time but were reinforced later on.
+The rounded towers in the Northern Enclosure date back to Saladin’s era, while the significant rectangular towers date to al-Adil’s reign.
+The two round towers, Burj al-Ramla (“Tower of Sand”) and Burj al-Hadid (“Tower of Iron”), also date back to Saladin’s time but were reinforced later on.

-Al-Kamil was also built the first water aqueduct that ran along the top of the city walls to transfer water from the Nile to the Citadel.
+Al-Kamil also built the first water aqueduct along the top of the city walls to transfer water from the Nile to the Citadel.

 The Citadel in the Mamluk Period from the 13th to the 16th Century

-They also built Bab al-Qulla, a gate that separates the Southern and Northern Enclosures of the Citadel to make access to the Southern Enclosure more exclusive as a royal residence, and part of it was reserved for the harem, in addition to the private residence of the sultan and his family.
+They also built Bab al-Qulla, a gate that separates the Southern and Northern Enclosures of the Citadel, to make access to the Southern Enclosure more exclusive as a royal residence.
+Part of it was reserved for the harem and the private residence of the sultan and his family.

-A new hall was added and dubbed Dar al-Dhahab (“the Hall of Gold”), which was used as a private reception hall, which is now the location of the present Police Museum.
-The Qubba al-Zahiriyya (“the Dome of al-Zahir”), a magnificently decorated hall was also constructed as an audience hall or throne hall but was demolished later on and replaced with another domed structure called the Qubba al-Mansuriyya.
+A new hall was called Dar al-Dhahab (“the Hall of Gold”).
+It was used as a private reception hall and is now the location of the present Police Museum.
+The Qubba al-Zahiriyya (“the Dome of al-Zahir”), a magnificently decorated hall, was also constructed as an audience hall or throne hall but was demolished later and replaced with another domed structure called the Qubba al-Mansuriya.

 They also built the Tower of the Lions, with its stone-carved frieze of lions on the top.
-Although, the tower was obscured by later construction over the years, but its remains were discovered in the late 20th century and you can now see them on the northern side of the Police Museum.
+Although later construction obscured the tower over the years, its remains were discovered in the late 20th century, and you can now see them on the northern side of the Police Museum.
 Over time, elite regiments of mamluks (soldiers) resided in the various towers of the Citadel.

 In 1291-1292, another reception hall, the Qa’a al-Ashrafiyya was built, and its remains were also excavated in the 20th century, just west of the present-day gate called Bab al-‘Alam (Gate of the Flag), across from the Police Museum.
-In its time, as evidenced by the excavations, the walls of the hall were decorated with coloured marble panelling above which were marble mosaics with marble reliefs and glass mosaics.
+In its time, as evidenced by the excavations, the hall walls were decorated with coloured marble panelling above, which were marble mosaics with marble reliefs and glass mosaics.

-Once again, the domed throne was demolished and replaced with another, the Iwan al-Ashrafiyya, but this time, the new throne hall was painted with pictures of al-Ashraf’s commanders, with their ranks inscribed above their images.
+Once again, the domed throne was demolished and replaced with another, the Iwan al-Ashrafiyya.
+Still, this time, the new throne hall was painted with pictures of al-Ashraf’s commanders, with their ranks inscribed above their images.

-The greatest builder of the Citadel during the Mamluk period was al-Nasir Muhammad, another, who was sultan three times between 1293 and 1341.
-He expanded the borders of the Southern Enclosure, built new palaces, a private courtyard, and a garden devoted to his harem.
-He also completed and renovated the water aqueduct.
+The greatest builder of the Citadel during the Mamluk period was al-Nasir Muhammad, another sultan who reigned thrice between 1293 and 1341.
+He expanded the borders of the southern enclosure, built new palaces, a private courtyard, and a garden devoted to his harem, and completed and renovated the water aqueduct.

-Among the most important constructions was the Ablaq Palace that was built in 1313-1314 and was used for regular receptions and private ceremonies.
-The interior of the palace consisted of a reception hall with two iwans, one of which leads to the outside loggia overlooking the city, while the other iwan leads to a private passage to the Great Iwan, or the throne room, which in turn leads to three inner palaces that are also attached to the harem.
-Unlike other palaces that were built on the hill, this palace was built on a different position, slightly hidden from view as a sort of refuge for the Sultan.
+Among the most critical constructions was the Ablaq Palace, built in 1313-1314 and used for regular receptions and private ceremonies.
+The palace’s interior consisted of a reception hall with two iwans, one leading to the outside loggia overlooking the city.
+In contrast, the other iwan leads to a private passage to the Great Iwan, or the throne room, which leads to three inner palaces attached to the harem.
+Unlike other palaces built on the hill, this palace was built in a different position, slightly hidden from view as a sort of refuge for the Sultan.

-Although all that remains of it now is ruins, the palace was said to be decorated with marble floors, gold panelling, coloured-glass windows from Cyprus, Arabic inscriptions, colourful mosaics with floral patterns, and gilded ceilings.
+Although all that remains of it now are ruins, the palace was said to have been decorated with marble floors, gold panelling, coloured-glass windows from Cyprus, Arabic inscriptions, colourful mosaics with floral patterns, and gilded ceilings.

 The Reign of Muhammad Ali

-Muhammad Ali was a pasha of Albanian origin appointed by the Ottoman sultan in 1805 to restore order after the French occupation of Egypt (1798-1801).
+Muhammad Ali was an Albanian Pasha appointed by the Ottoman sultan in 1805 to restore order after the French occupation of Egypt (1798-1801).
 Afterwards, he established himself as a de facto independent ruler of the country.
-He is largely considered the founder of modern Egypt due to the major developments and constructions that took place during his reign.
+Due to the major developments and constructions during his reign, he is largely considered the founder of modern Egypt.

 A major historical event took place under his rule at the Citadel.
 In 1811, he wanted to consolidate his power, so he orchestrated a violent coup by killing the remaining Mamluk leaders in the country.
 He invited them to a celebration banquet in the Citadel, and as they were leaving and passing along the road leading from the upper Citadel to Bab al-Azab, regiments of his Albanian gunmen opened fire from above and massacred them.

-Muhammad Ali built his Harem Palace (which is now the National Military Museum) in the Northern Enclosure.
-He also rebuilt the Bab al-Qulla gate and in 1825, he built the Bab al-Jadid (“New Gate”).
+Muhammad Ali built his Harem Palace (now the National Military Museum) in the Northern Enclosure.
+He also rebuilt the Bab al-Qulla gate and, in 1825, the Bab al-Jadid (“New Gate”).

 View the City of Cairo from Above

-A popular vantage point at the Citadel of Saladin is a location called the watchtower, where you can see all of Cairo from high above.
+A popular vantage point at the Citadel of Saladin is the watchtower, from which you can see all of Cairo from above.
 This point was considered the highest in the city at the time.

 The Four Mosques in the Cairo Citadel